MarvinAsmen/Einfuehrung_In_Die_Programmierung_1/README.md

 # 📝  Beispieltest Einstufungstest
 This branch contains my solution for the task [Beispieltest](https://tuwel.tuwien.ac.at/mod/resource/view.php?id=878839).

 > :warning: **Important**: Please do not copy and paste my solutions, this is just a guide!
-Try to understand the code on you own, otherwise you will not learn anything.
+Try to understand the code on your own, otherwise you will not learn anything.
 I am not responsible for any bad grades, be advised!

 ## What's the task?
 * int myMult(int x, int y) multipliziert x mit y ohne den Operator '*' zu benutzen und gibt das Ergebnis zurück.